Knowing about available treatments can help improve the dialogue with your doctor

 Thrombolytics or “clot busters”

 The name sounds like a quick fix for getting rid of your clot and moving on.
-And true to form, thrombolytics do actually dissolve the clot itself (unlike heparin and treatments).
+And true to form, thrombolytics do actually dissolve the clot itself (unlike heparin, or other oral treatments).
 However, this option is typically only prescribed in more severe situations because the drug can cause sudden bleeding.

 Depending on your circumstances, your doctor may determine that the best method of treatment is surgery.
 Two types are available: vena cava filter and venous thrombectomy.